Louisholmes0217/jcryptgrabber/README.txt

 *************
 jcryptgrabber
 *************
+Preamble:
+This tool was developed as part of a final year project for my University course, Cyber Security and Networks.
+I was given the task to extract cryptographic elelments from a packet capture file in the form of serialized Java objects.
+My solution was a combination of existing tools, and a simple parser that would detect and reconstruct Java elements within a Pcap file.

 Author:	Louis Holmes

 Requirements/Dependancies:
 	- Java,
 	- Python3,
 	- Ecliplse AnBx ide plugin (for objcheck only)

 Installation: No installation needed, just ensure all dependancies are installed